High Fantasy (role-playing game)

 High Fantasy is a fantasy role-playing game system originally published by Fantasy Productions in 1978.
 A second edition in 1981 and several subsequent books were published by Reston Publishing that featured solo adventures using the High Fantasy system.
 The game received mixed reviews in game periodicals including White Dwarf, The Space Gamer, Different Worlds, Ares, and Dragon.

 Description

 High Fantasy is a fantasy role-playing system similar to Dungeons & Dragons.

 Gameplay

 Character generation

+Basic attributes are determined randomly.
 The player can choose one of four main character classes: warriors, wizards, animal masters, and alchemists (who may make and use firearms).

 Magic

 Using magic utilizes a spell-point magic system.

 Combat

 The melee combat system uses percentile dice (a random roll from 1–100).
-The player's character rolls percentile dice and compares that number to the opponent's chance to dodge; it is the difference between these that determines whether a hit is scored or not.
+The player's character rolls percentile dice and compares that number to the opponent's chance to dodge, and the difference between these numbers determines if the hit is successful.